atlantis-nova/zeroCPR/README.md

 ```
 ### Encoding the list of products

 The library uses the [sentence-transformers](https://github.com/UKPLab/sentence-transformers) to encode the list.
-You can run the following line of code ** once**, and after saved the library somewhere you can **upload it back** (saving minutes/hours each time), or perhaps with your custom encoded data.
+You can run the following line of code **once**, and after saving the library somewhere you can **upload it back** (saving minutes/hours each time), or perhaps with your custom encoded data.

 ```
 df_encoded = myagent.encode_products(product_list)
-df_encoded.to_parquet('notebooks/df_encoded.parquet', index=None)
+df_encoded.to_parquet('df_encoded.parquet', index=None)
 ```

 if you already have an encoded dataset, in case you want to skip the encoding process every time you open up the notebook, upload encoded products from parquet to save time.
-The object should be a pandas datafrme with one column called **'raw'**, containing textual data, whiel the other column is called **'text_vector_'**, containing vectors.
+The object should be a pandas datafrme with one column called **'raw'**, containing textual data, while the other column is called **'text_vector_'**, containing vectors.

 ```
-df_encoded = pd.read_parquet('notebooks/df_encoded.parquet')
+df_encoded = pd.read_parquet('df_encoded.parquet')
 myagent.upload_encoded_products(df_encoded)
 ```